-According to the "Guidance on Safety Expectations and Best Practices for Kentucky Schools (K-12)," students who are enrolled in 1st grade and above and staff should be required to wear a cloth face covering, unless medically waivered.
+According to the "Guidance on Safety Expectations and Best Practices for Kentucky Schools (K-12), students who are enrolled in 1st grade and above and staff should be required to wear a cloth face covering (mask) at all times while in the building or on the bus, unless medically waivered."
 In most cases, students with disabilities should be able to adhere to the requirements for cloth face coverings.
-However, there will be some exceptions for individual students for whom this is not possible.
-For some students, it may not be safe to wear a cloth covering due to their age, physical condition or disability.
+However, there will be a small number of exceptions for individual students for whom this is not possible.
+If a parent or guardian presents a doctor's note stating that a student should not wear a mask, there is no need for an Admissions and Release Committee (ARC) to meet to review and decide the accommodation.
+In other cases, an ARC or 504 Team may already have substantial documentation about a student's medical condition that would contraindicate the use of a mask.
+In those instances, an ARC may need to meet to discuss and review the student's existing medical information, and without additional medical documentation being presented, adjust accommodations accordingly.